 This makes sure the edges align both horizontally and vertically with the other images.
 Doing this makes the layout of the page clearer and more visually appealing.

-(see also our article on evaluating photos for more on this topic).
+(see also our evaluating photos article for more on this topic).

 Photoshop for social media